env zero Provider Registry

 The first step on the release is creating a version in env zero, following the Version API Reference.Uploading A Version

-If creating a version was done correctly, you will receive a URL (valid for 1 hour) to which you can upload yourzip
+If creating a version was done correctly, you will receive a URL (valid for 1 hour) to which you can upload yourzip, SHA256SUMS and SHA256SUMS.sig files.
+Note that for each file type you will need a specific content-type header:

 To watch your provider’s versions, navigate to its page on env zero by clicking its card.